nepeat/bsky-experiments/README.md

 This is a fork of the upstream bsky-experiments to make this run on my group infrastructure.
 I have no idea what I am doing but I'm hoping to do my own data science using the upstream as a starting point and running on my infrastructure for hammering convienence.

+## Personal Changes

-Some changes made to this fork are:
+Some changes made to this fork for my personal consumption are as follows:

+- `consumer` job runs at all times to fetch the firehose
+- `plc` + `backfill-pump` is a combination that has been handy to make `consumer` fetch the entire BSky network.
 - `vmagent/` - VictoriaMetrics scraping job for my dev box to push metrics to my VM cluster.
 - bridge mode is used instead of compose specific networks out of sheer lazyness and the oddities of running Docker networks that are primarily IPv6.

-## Personal Notes

-- `consumer` job runs at all times to fetch the firehose
-- `plc` + `backfill-pump` is a combination that has been handy to make `consumer` fetch the entire BSky network.

 ## Getting Started